-In fact, customer success is pivotal into every part of the organization.
-The feedback or inputs from a customer success team is invaluable to the product team, marketing team and sales team.
+In fact, customer success is pivotal in every part of the organization.
+The feedback or input from a customer success team is invaluable to the product team, marketing team, and sales team.

 Here are some instances where you need to make sure you’re engaging your customer success team-

 1. Right After a Sale Is Made

 To onboard the new customer, ensure they know they’re being looked after and are enjoying the experience, and provide them with the guidance and training needed.